drj11/goget/README.md

 # goget

 ```
-goget --sha256 64_hexdigit_sha256sum URL
+goget --out destination-path --sha256 64_hexdigit_sha256sum URL
 ```

 `goget` is designed to do just one thing: get a file from the internet and write it to disk.
-The file is only written to the output destination when the SHA-256 checksum has been verified.
+The file is only written to the destination-path when the SHA-256 checksum has been verified.

 `goget` will only exit successfully (with 0 exit code) if the file has been downloaded from the URL given, it's SHA-256